greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/google-lighthouse_1_1.md

 ---

-title: "Google Lighthouse"
+title: Google Lighthouse
-description: "Google Lighthouse is used on our Buyer Experience site to measure the performance of our site over time."
+description: Google Lighthouse is used on our Buyer Experience site to measure the performance of our site over time.
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/google-lighthouse_1_1/
+linkTitle: Google Lighthouse
+type: docs
 ---

 Relevant links